Client Credentials Flow for Secure Service Auth

 Many OAuth providers support having multiple active secrets simultaneously during rotation.

-Can I use Client Credentials for user-specific operations?
+Q: Can I use Client Credentials for user-specific operations?

 No, Client Credentials flow does not provide user context.
 The access token represents the client application itself, not any specific user.
 For user-specific operations, use Authorization Code Flow with PKCE or another user-authentication flow.

-How should I handle token expiration in long-running processes?
+Q: How should I handle token expiration in long-running processes?

 Implement token caching with expiration awareness: